 - The correct depth: This ensures you sit all the way back, with your weight supported equally by your thighs and buttocks.

-- The correct width: The right chair width will keep your pelvis from sliding to one side or twisting, which could potentially damage your skin and spine.
+- The correct width: The right seat width will keep your pelvis from sliding to one side or twisting, which could potentially damage your skin and spine.

 You'll be amazed at the difference this makes!